 2. Live Teach via Google Hangouts

 Give your students real-time instruction or feedback face to face with Edulastic’s Google Hangouts feature.
-This recently-released feature is a great way to interact with your students, teach a full lesson, and stay connected all on Edulastic.
+This feature is a great way to interact with your students, teach a full lesson, and stay connected all on Edulastic.

 While your students are listening and interacting with you on Google Hangouts, they also can follow along by filling out a worksheet or taking notes in an essay response question on Edulastic.
 This makes remote instruction more personable and is especially helpful when explaining new material.
 Here’s more information.